orianemartin/WhispGrid/README.md

 - Model Choice
 - Diarization (choice of number of speakers)
 - Choose how diarization is displayed (initials of speakers, full name, number, etc.)
+- Choose to spell out numbers or not

 ## Limitations